Boschetzel/PandasDataFrame/README.md

 Project is also **published on Pypi** under the name of : PandasDataFrame

 NB: **the ML part  is not yet finished** as **I still am on a learning path with Python**.
+Quick note: weather info option works only for Romania cities.

 ## Demo